Swissair Flight 111: Search and recovery operation

 The initial focus of the recovery was on finding and identifying human remains and on recovering the flight recorders.
 As the force of impact was "in the order of at least 350 g", the aircraft was fragmented and the environmental conditions only allowed the recovery of human remains along with the aircraft wreckage.

 Only one of the victims was visually identifiable.
 Eventually, 147 were identified by fingerprint, dental records, and X-ray comparisons.
 The remaining 81 were identified through DNA tests.

-With CF divers (navy clearance divers, port inspection divers, ship's team divers, and Army combat divers) working on the recovery, a request was made by the Government of Canada to the Government of the United States for a larger dedicated salvage recovery vessel.
+With CAF divers (navy clearance divers, port inspection divers, ship's team divers, and Army combat divers) working on the recovery, a request was made by the Government of Canada to the Government of the United States for a larger dedicated salvage recovery vessel.
 USS Grapple was tasked to the recovery effort, arriving from Philadelphia on 9 September.
 Among Grapple's crew were 32 salvage divers.
 Additionally, the USS Grapple welcomed two teams of Canadian Navy Clearance Divers that flew across Canada from Fleet Diving Unit (FDU) Pacific.

 The cockpit voice recorder (CVR) and flight data recorder (FDR) were found by the submarine HMCS Okanagan using sonar to detect the underwater locator beacon signals and were quickly retrieved by Canadian Navy divers (the FDR on 6 September and the CVR on 11 September 1998).
 Both had stopped recording when the aircraft lost electrical power at approximately 10000 ft, 5 minutes and 37 seconds before impact.

 The recovery operation was guided by the TSB with resources from the Canadian Forces, Canadian Coast Guard, Royal Canadian Mounted Police, and other agencies.
 The area was surveyed using route survey sonar, laser line scanners, and remotely operated vehicles (ROVs) to locate items.
 After being located, the debris was then recovered (initially by divers and ROVs, later by dredging and trawling).

-On 2 October 1998, the TSB initiated a heavy lift operation to retrieve the major portion of the wreckage from the deep water before the expected winter storms began.
+On 2 October 1998, the TSB initiated a heavy lift operation to retrieve major portions of the wreckage from deep water before expected winter storms began.
 By 21 October, an estimated 27% of the wreckage was recovered.
 At that point in the investigation, the crash was generally believed to have been caused by faulty wiring in the cockpit after the IFE system started to overheat.
 The TSB released its preliminary report on 30 August 2000 and the final report in 2003.